tritonas00/system-tar-and-restore/README.md

 - Boot partition   (Optional)

 - Bootloader.
-Grub2 and syslinux/extlinux are both supported.
+Grub2 and Syslinux are both supported.
 (Optional)

 - Bootloader install location.
 (MBR of the given device)